/R E P E A T -- Invitation to media - Government of Canada press conference to announce the winners of the CED Fast Forward Challenge/

 Aug 30, 2019, 06:30 ET

-The Honourable Jean-Yves Duclos, Member of Parliament for Québec and Minister of Families, Children and Social Development, will unveil the names of the ten businesses that have won the CED Fast Forward Challenge.
-The two winning businesses from the Québec–Chaudière-Appalaches region will be in attendance.
+The Honourable David Lametti, Member of Parliament for LaSalle‒Émard‒Verdun, Minister of Justice and Attorney General of Canada, will unveil the names of the ten businesses that have won the CED Fast Forward Challenge.
+The five winning businesses from the Greater Montréal area will be in attendance.

 The announcement will be made on behalf of the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development and Minister responsible for Canada Economic Development for Quebec Regions (CED).